-And that’s a perfect arrangement for either active duty military personnel or recently discharged members, who may be short on cash for a down payment.
+And that’s a perfect arrangement for either active duty military personnel or recently discharged members who may be short on cash for a down payment.

 No Monthly PMI

 Private mortgage insurance (PMI) is a monthly premium paid with your house payment with both conventional and FHA mortgages.
-On FHA loans, it applies to all loans; on conventional loans it’s required when you have a down payment or equity of less than 20% of the property value.
+On FHA loans, it applies to all loans; on conventional loans it’s required when you have a down payment or equity of less than 20 percent of the property value.

-VA Loans Tend To Be Veteran-Friendly
+VA Loans Are Veteran-Friendly

 That is, they accommodate the specific needs of active duty or veteran borrowers.
-For example, VA loans use two income qualification methods.
-The first is a debt ratio, and the second is a residual income calculation that takes into consideration the available cash flow you’ll have after paying fixed expenses.
+For example, VA loans use two income eligibility requirements.
+The first is a debt-to-income ratio, and the second is a residual income calculation that considers your available cash flow you’ll have after paying fixed expenses.

 VA Loans Are Fee-Friendly

-VA loans have the usual mortgage related closing costs.
-But those costs can be paid by the seller, for an amount equal to up to 6% of your loan amount.
-The VA also charges what’s known as a funding fee, which is the fee the agency charges to guarantee your loan repayment to the bank in case you default.
+VA loans have the usual mortgage-related closing costs.
+But those costs can be paid by the seller, for an amount equal to up to 6 percent of your loan amount.
+The VA also charges what’s known as a funding fee.
+This fee guarantees your loan repayment to the bank in case you default.

-What Inspections are Required for a VA Loan?
+What Inspections Are Required For A VA Loan?